 Music producers and musicians, and more generally, people who work with sound a lot, will eventually come to a point where they need a higher-quality device to increase the quality of the computer’s sound.

-Moreover, to record external instruments and other sounds, an audio interface is essential.
+Moreover, as I explained in my guide on recording acoustic guitars, to record external instruments and other sounds, an audio interface is essential.

 A quality audio interface is crucial for music producers, musicians, and audio engineers because the average soundcard in a computer simply doesn’t cut it.